 Kim, a fashion student who dropped out from St Martin’s along with her bestie Lee Sheldrick at Easter 1980, said of Witchity long after: “We were in fancy dress that night, however.
 We were planning on making a film with Molly Dineen and [the actor] David Claridge and I had rented these outfits.
 We didn’t walk around like this: our other outfits were more personal, more individual, more creative.”
 Kim shares an important insight here: fancy dress for a Blitz Kid was not the same as creative dressing up.
 One of the “outfits” Kim was soon walking around in was an exceedingly long length of surgical bandage, as you can see below.

-Some say Steve’s futurology party took place on New Year’s Eve 1979; my Evening Standard report on 4 Feb puts it at the end of January, having been billed as an 80s Ball.
-In the January weeks between the two, Chris Sullivan, another St Martin’s fashion wag, split the ranks by opening a rival poser club-night in the cellars of the St Moritz restaurant in Soho for what he has called “the more alert end of the Blitz crowd” – in other words, the hardcore fashionistas.
+Some say Steve’s futurology party took place on New Year’s Eve 1979; my Evening Standard report on 4 Feb 1980 puts it at the end of January, having been billed as an 80s Ball.
+In the weeks between these two dates, Chris Sullivan, another St Martin’s fashion wag, split the ranks by opening a rival poser club-night in the cellars of the St Moritz restaurant in Soho for what he has called “the more alert end of the Blitz crowd” – in other words, the hardcore fashionistas.
 Almost simultaneously, the theatrical costumier Charles Fox in Tavistock Street sold off its stock in a closing-down sale which instantly inspired a tidal wave of retro mania in clubland.

 Webb continues: “This ragbag of clothes became the visual soundtrack to our lives.
 A few designer labels flourished, namely PX [a boutique that boasted Steve Strange as a sales assistant and, later, milliner Stephen Jones in the basement], Willy Brown’s Modern Classics and, of course, Vivienne Westwood (who along with Malcolm McLaren had already styled the punks and would soon be pushing pirates).
 And then there were the new breed of wannabe designers such as David Holah (who dressed both men and women in his cheap and vaguely Grecian muslin chemises) or Melissa Caplan, who clad Toyah Willcox and the Spandau Ballet boys in tabards and tops that tied you up like a mad person (after bondage pants, anything made sense).